Work & Career

 Take advantage of these neat tips and let your phone keep your life together.

 To-do lists are key to living an organized life, and having access to them wherever you go with a smartphone only makes them even more effective.
 Organizing expert Donna Smallin Kuper recommends using an app like Any.Do to create a master list of everything you know you need to accomplish.
 Then, pick a few tasks each day that you want to get done, and add them into the open slots on your calendar.
 “There’s a saying that what gets scheduled gets done, and I really think it’s true,” Kuper says.
-Once you take care of your to-do list, make sure to have a stress-free weekend.
+These are the things all highly organized people do on the weekend.

 “You want to be using lots of different passwords for things because if someone gets one password and you’re using the same password for everything, then they can get into all of your accounts,” Kuper says.
 To keep track of all of these passwords, she uses RoboForm, an app that securely stores your login information for each of your online accounts.
 At $20 a year, RoboForm is a bit on the pricier side, but Kuper says free options, such as LastPass, do the trick as well.
 Here are other ways to protect yourself from identity theft.